ibm-cloud-docs/Registry/iam.md

 After you define the scope of the access policy, you assign a role.
 Review the following tables that outline what actions each role allows within the {{site.data.keyword.registrylong_notm}} service.

-For information about assigning user roles in the UI, see [Managing IAM access](/docs/iam?topic=iam-iammanidaccser#iammanidaccser).
+For information about assigning user roles in the UI, see [Managing access to resources](/docs/iam?topic=iam-iammanidaccser).

 Try out the tutorial [Tutorial: Granting access to {{site.data.keyword.registrylong_notm}} resources](/docs/Registry?topic=Registry-iam_access#iam_access).
 {: tip}